thecodeassassin/influxdb.com/content/docs/v0.9/guides/writing_data.md

 ### Schemaless Design
 InfluxDB is schemaless so the series and columns (fields and tags) get created on the fly.
 You can add columns to existing series without penalty.
-Tag keys, tag values, and field keys are always strings, but field values may be integers, floats, strings, booleans, or raw bytes.
+Tag keys, tag values, and field keys are always strings, but field values may be integers, floats, strings, or booleans.
 If you attempt to write data with a different type than previously used (for example writing a string to a tag that previously accepted integers), InfluxDB will reject the data.

 ### Writing multiple points
 As you can see in the example below, you can post multiple points to multiple series at the same time by separating each point with a new line.
 Batching points in this manner will result in much higher performance.